 You're more likely to stop for good if you follow a treatment plan that addresses both the physical and the behavioral aspects of nicotine dependence.
 Using medications and working with a counselor specially trained to help people stop smoking (a tobacco treatment specialist) will significantly boost your chances of success.

-Ask your doctor, counselor or therapist to help you develop a treatment plan that works for you or to advise you on where to get help to stop smoking.
+Ask your health care team to help you develop a treatment plan that works for you or to advise you on where to get help to stop smoking.

 Nicotine is the chemical in tobacco that keeps you smoking.
-Nicotine is very addictive when delivered by inhaling tobacco smoke into the lungs, which quickly releases nicotine into the blood allowing it to get into the brain within seconds of taking a puff.
-In the brain nicotine increases the release of brain chemicals called neurotransmitters, which help regulate mood and behavior.
+Nicotine reaches the brain within seconds of taking a puff.
+In the brain, nicotine increases the release of brain chemicals called neurotransmitters, which help regulate mood and behavior.

-Dopamine, one of these neurotransmitters, is released in the "reward center" of the brain and causes improved mood and feelings of pleasure.
-Experiencing these effects from nicotine is what makes tobacco so addictive.
+Dopamine, one of these neurotransmitters, is released in the reward center of the brain and causes feelings of pleasure and improved mood.